-b.
-Submission of a White Paper:
+c.
+Submission of a White Paper for Incubator and Collaboratory Proposals:

-Stage 1 White Papers - Prospective applicants are strongly encouraged to submit White Papers.
+Stage 1 White Papers - Prospective applicants must submit White Papers for Incubator and Collaboratory proposals.
 The purpose of requesting a White Paper is to minimize the labor and cost associated with the production of a detailed proposal that has very little chance of being selected for funding.
 Based on assessment of the White Papers, feedback will be provided to an applicant to enable that applicant to make a determination as to whether they should submit a proposal.
-If offerors have not submitted White Papers under Stage I of the BAA, offerors may still submit full proposals for consideration for funding.
+If offerors have not submitted White Papers under Stage I of the BAA, offerors may not submit full proposals for consideration for funding.

-White Paper Format and Content:
+Recommended White Paper Format and Content:

-- White Papers must be submitted electronically to usarmy.rtp.rdecom-aro.mesg.qcbox@mail.mil in the following format:

-- Single PDF file as an email attachment

-- Page Size: $8\frac{1}{2} \times 11$ inches

-- Margins 1 inch

-- Font No smaller than Times New Roman, 12 point

-• Number of Pages - no more than ten (10) single-sided pages.
-Any pages exceeding the ten page limit will not be evaluated.
+- White Papers must be submitted electronically to WP Email in the following format: - Single PDF file as an email attachment - Page Size: 8 1⁄2 x 11 inches - Margins 1 inch - Font No smaller than Times New Roman, 12 point - Number of Pages no more than ten (10) single-sided pages.
+Any pages exceeding the ten-page limit will not be evaluated.